Visa Information System: Procedure

 New applicants for a VIS Schengen visa have to travel to the nearest EU consulate or visa application center to give their biometric information (10 fingerprints and a facial image), which is then entered into the system and remains valid for five years.
 Information is centrally stored in a database in Strasbourg (with a back-up site in Austria) allowing checks to be made at border crossing points that the person holding the biometric visa is the person who applied for it.

-Applicants’ data is stored securely, and access to it is strictly controlled.
-Several security measures have been built, like intrusion detection.
-Anytime data is exchanged (such as from country to country), it is encrypted.

 Identification

 Two types of searches are possible: verification and identification, both carried out by the separate Biometric Matching System (BMS).
 Verification consists of a check that the fingerprints scanned at the border crossing point correspond to those associated with the biometric record attached to the visa (duration approx. 2 seconds).
 Identification consists of comparing the fingerprints taken at the border crossing post with the contents of the entire database (duration up to 10 minutes).